A Death Wish, But for Adric

 Doctor Who in 10 Seconds

 Yesterday Brendan released the long-awaited Season 4 episode of Doctor Who in Ten Seconds.
 It’s sweet and hilarious, as always, and Brendan is wearing a particularly lovely shirt.
 You can see it here.
-To see all the previous episodes, as well as the blooper reel, just visit the webpage or subscribe on YouTube.
+To see all the previous episodes, as well as the blooper reel, just check out the playlist on YouTube.

 Our commentary podcast on The Spy Who Loved Me was released yesterday, probably.
 So, off you go!
 And once you’re done, you can also enjoy our commentaries on all of the preceding Bond films, from Dr. No to The Man with the Golden Gun.
 You can find these commentaries on our website, and you can keep up with all the Bondfinger news on Twitter and Facebook.